-The Deputy Head (Safeguarding), Mrs Sally Lees is the DSL.
-She has been fully trained for the demands of this role in Child Protection and inter-agency working.
+The Deputy Head Pastoral & Boarding, Mr Stuart Elks is the DSL.
+He has been fully trained for the demands of this role in Child Protection and inter-agency working, and is a member of the SMT.
+The Deputy Head Pre-Prep - Ms Kellee Cavill - is the DSL's deputy and will lead on child protection issues in his absence.
 She is a member of the SMT.
-The Deputy Head (Pastoral) - Mr Tom Naylor - is the DSL's deputy and will lead on child protection issues in her absence.
-He is a member of the SMT.
-The Deputy DSL has received the same Derbyshire led training as the DSL.
+The deputy DSL has received the same appropriate and relevant training as the DSL.
+The Head, Mrs Vicky Harding has also received appropriate and relevant DSL training.

 Their contact details are:

-- Sally Lees SLees@repton.org.uk - Tom Naylor TNaylor@repton.org.uk
+- Stuart Elks SElks@repton.org.uk - Kellee Cavill KCavill@repton.org.uk